node-hid/node-hid/README.md

 ## Compiling from source

-To compile & develop locally or if `node-pre-gyp` cannot download a pre-built binary for you, you will need the following tools:
+To compile & develop locally or if `prebuild` cannot download a pre-built binary for you, you will need the following tools:

 * All OSes:
     * `node-gyp` installed globally: `npm install -g node-gyp`
-    * `node-pre-gyp` installed globally: `npm install -g node-pre-gyp`

 * Linux (kernel 2.6+) : install examples shown for Ubuntu
     * Compilation tools: `apt install build-essential git`